 Most people see different types of addiction in the same light that many people view the apparent duality of mind and body.
-Drugs are either psychologically addictive, like amphetamines, or physically addictive (as well as psychologically) like opioids.
+For example, most people think drugs are either psychologically addictive, like amphetamines, or physically addictive (as well as psychologically) like opioids.

 Things just aren’t that simple.
 Without getting into how emotional and mental changes are all regulated by complex (read: biological) impulses and neurotransmitters, I think it’s important for people to start paying attention to the way that the mind and body actually work together – for better or for worse.